AustinBenoit/QuikRate/README.md

 # QuikRate
-An Android app to sort and sort the beers I have tired.
+An Android app to sort and display the beers I have tired.